pomdtr/excalidraw-deta/Discovery.md

 Excalidraw is a free, open-source, whiteboard that lets you easily sketch diagrams that have a hand-drawn feel to them.
 It's a great tool for sketching wireframes, UI mockups, and more.

+Excalidraw Deta is an **unofficial** version of Excalidraw that is integrated to your Deta Workspace.

 ## How does it differ from the [Excalidraw.com](https://excalidraw.com) ?

 The original Excalidraw is a web app that runs exclusively in your browser.
 As such, it only saves your drawings to your browser's local storage.
 This means that if you clear your browser's cache, or if you use a different browser, you will lose all of your drawings.

 This version of Excalidraw saves your drawings to your personal cloud.
-This means that you can access your drawings from any device, and you can even share them with other people.
+This means that you can access your drawings from any device.

-## How does it differs from [Excalidraw+](https://plus.excalidraw.com/) ?

-See the [Deta Documentation](https://deta.space/docs/en/introduction/personal-cloud) to learn the differences between the public cloud (Excalidraw+) and the personal cloud (Excalidraw Deta).

-Excalidraw+ offers far more features than this extension, but it is also more expensive.
-If you are looking for a free, open-source alternative to Excalidraw+, then this extension is for you.

 ## Planned Features